surdubob/IntroductionToRobotics/Homeworks/README.md

-#Introduction to robotics homeworks folder
+# Introduction to robotics homeworks folder

 Contents:
-  -Homework for lab number 2
+  1. Homework for lab number 2